bitcommoditiz/P2Pool/README.md

-If you want to operate a public bitcommoditiz pool and get payment for that launch p2pool with :
+If you want to operate a public bitcommoditiz pool and get payment for that launch p2pool on a public server with :
   -f FEE_PERCENTAGE, --fee FEE_PERCENTAGE
                         charge workers mining to their own address (by setting their miner's username to a bitcoin address)